jss367/jss367.github.io/_posts/2020-01-30-jupyter-environments-and-kernels.md

 `(my_main_env)` ➜  `/Users/<username>/opt/anaconda3/envs/my_new_env/bin/python -m ipykernel install --user --name my_new_env`

-You absolutely must include the full path name to python, otherwise you'll have to edit your `kernel.json` file.
+You absolutely must include the full path name to Python, otherwise, you'll have to edit your `kernel.json` file.
 To get the full path, go to your new environment and enter `which python`.
 Note that you'll also have to `pip install ipykernel` in the new environment.

+Note that if you don't include `--name my_name`, the kernel will be connected with your default ipython kernel, which might be something like `/Users/<username>/Library/Jupyter/kernels/python3`

 #### Removing Kernels